-2. Can I apply for Employment Insurance Sickness payments if my short-term disability claim is denied?
+2. Can I apply for EI sickness payments if my short-term disability claim is denied?

 Yes, you can apply for EI sickness payments if: (1) the insurance company declines your claim, or (2) you believe that there will be a delay in the approval of your short-term disability.
 Take note that you should send in your application immediately if your situation falls on the second case.